Let's Go Brandon

 "Let's Go Brandon" is a political slogan and Internet meme used as a euphemism for the phrase "Fuck Joe Biden" in reference to former U.S. president Joe Biden.

 Chants of "Fuck Joe Biden" began during sporting events in early September 2021.
-On October 2, 2021, during a televised interview with the Sparks 300 race winner Brandon Brown at Talladega Superspeedway in Talladega, Alabama, NBC Sports reporter Kelli Stavast incorrectly described the chant in the background as "Let's Go Brandon", which sparked the meme.
-The slogan has become well-known through use by Republican Party politicians and critics of Biden.
+On October 2, 2021, during a televised interview with the Sparks 300 race winner Brandon Brown at Talladega Superspeedway in Talladega, Alabama, NBC Sports reporter Kelli Stavast incorrectly interpreted the chant in the background as "Let's Go Brandon", which sparked the meme.
+The slogan has become well known through use by Republican Party politicians and critics of Biden.
 The phrase quickly spread to popular culture, with rap songs using the phrase placing high on record charts.

 Origins

 Background: Anti-Biden chants

 In early September 2021, chants of "Fuck Joe Biden" were reported to have broken out in several college football games in the Southern United States.
 Later that month, the phenomenon spread to other universities, including the University of Wyoming.
 Similar anti-Biden chants took place during the September 2021 Ryder Cup.

 The Washington Examiner reported that "Fuck Joe Biden" was chanted by some attendees at a Megadeth concert in September 2021, and at an October 2021 protest in response to a vaccine mandate for educators in New York City.